The Challenge

 | Outlet C | Center | None detected | Balanced context included |

 The newsroom set up Intelligence Brief API to track narratives across X, Reddit, and news sites.
-Pattern:
+Pattern:- Right-wing influencers on X post claim (high emotional loading, low evidence)

 - Reddit users amplify (fallacies echo)